 37. Placing sufficient new material on soil surface or gravel street or road to substantially improve the quality or the original surface 38.
 Bituminous material of 1" or more placed on bituminous or concrete material - a lesser thickness may be considered construction provided the engineer shall certify that the resulting pavement is structurally adequate to serve anticipated traffic 39.
-Remix existing bituminous surfacing with added materials to provide a total thickness of one inch or more - a lesser thickness may be considered construction provided the engineer certifies that the resulting pavement is structurally adequate to serve anticipated traffic 40.
-Stabilization of street or road base by additive, such as cement, lime, or asphaltic material Widening 41.
-Widening of existing street or roadbed or pavement, with or without resurfacing 42.
-Resurfacing, stabilizing, or widening of shoulders including necessary connections to side streets or road approaches Other eligible expenditures 43.
-Matching funds to federal or state contributions to a roadway project 44.
-Park and ride facilities 45.
+Remix existing bituminous surfacing with added materials to 55. provide a total thickness of one inch or more - a lesser thickness may be considered construction provided the engineer certifies that the regulting personant is attracturally adequate to serve that the resulting pavement is structurally adequate to serve 40 anticipated traffic 40.
+Stabilization of street or road base by additive, such as cement, lime, or asphaltic material Transit 41.
+Public transit systems, including rail, and related purposes Widening 42.
+Widening of existing street or roadbed or pavement, with or without resurfacing 43.
+Resurfacing, stabilizing, or widening of shoulders including necessary connections to side streets or road approaches Other eligible 44.
+Matching funds to federal or state contributions to a roadway expenditures project 45.
+Park and ride facilities 46.
 Undergrounding utilities or utility relocation only if part of a new roadway construction or documented as a legal road or street obligation.
-46. Rubberized railroad grade crossing material or repair of grade crossings 47.
+47. Rubberized railroad grade crossing material or repair of grade crossings 48.
 Preliminary and construction engineering may be claimed on the percentage basis approved in previous years by Caltrans for contract work.
-48. Relocation expenses necessitated by right-of-way acquisitions in accordance with the applicable government codes on relocation assistance.
+49. Relocation expenses necessitated by right-of-way acquisitions in accordance with the applicable government codes on relocation assistance.
+1 dolotarior b.

-b.
 Maintenance